SCPC Resources & Guides

 The Peace Collection's books can be found in the College's online Library catalog, Tripod.
 They are also available through the InterLibrary Loan program.
 There may be borrowing restrictions on some materials.
 For any questions, please contact the Peace Collection staff.

-Collections that are donated to the Peace Collection arrive with more than just papers.
+Collections that are donated to the Peace Collection arrive with more than just folders of papers.
 Many times, those other items are designated as ephemera.
-Examples are objects such as banners, buttons and pins, stamps, stickers, t-shirts, and posters.
 Due to the nature of the Peace Collection's subject matter, there are many objects in the ephemera collections that commemorate events, movements, and gatherings.
-From 'No Nukes' bumper stickers to homemade banners protesting apartheid, the ephemera collections cover a wide range of themes and object types.
+From 'No Nukes' bumperstickers to homemade banners protesting apartheid, the ephemera collections cover a wide range of themes and object types.
+Note that the program used to display the digital version of these items can be slow.

 - Button/Pin/Ribbon Collection